Xi Jinping says China has consulted millions of citizens on its government under 'integral democracy' which Beijing says is better than the West - ExBulletin

 The description implies that the Chinese government is actively allowing citizens to influence policies and major decisions after local elections are over.
 China’s foreign ministry said the system represents “true, high-quality democracy that works.”

-“If the people wake up only to vote but then fall asleep, it’s not a real democracy”, China’s Business Manager in Australia wrote in December, attacking Western democracy.
+“If the people wake up only to vote but then fall asleep, it’s not a real democracy”, The Chinese charge d’affaires in Australia wrote in December, attacking Western democracy.
 “If the people are offered high hopes during the election campaign but have no say afterwards, that is not real democracy.”

-In reality, there are no direct or competitive elections for Chinese executive leaders, according to the Freedom House nonprofitwho researches and advocates for democracy and politics
+In reality, there are no direct or competitive elections for Chinese executive leaders, according to the Freedom House nonprofitwho seeks and defends democracy and political freedom.

 In 2018Xi was nominated for a second term as China’s leader by a unanimous decision of 2,970 votes from the National Congress.
 In 2013Xi was elected for the first time with 2,952 votes for, one against and three abstentions.